DesayoEm/Clinexa-ETL-ELT-Pipeline/documentation/data/single_fields.md

 **Limit**: 5,000  characters.

+### responsible_party
+- **Index Field:** protocolSection.sponsorCollaboratorsModule.responsibleParty
+- **Definition**: An indication of whether the responsible party is the sponsor, the sponsor-investigator, or a principal investigator designated by the sponsor to be the responsible party
+- **DataType**: Dict{Enum(ResponsiblePartyType)} # single value

+- **Source Values**:
+* * SPONSOR - Sponsor
+* * PRINCIPAL_INVESTIGATOR - Principal Investigator
+* * SPONSOR_INVESTIGATOR - Sponsor-Investigator

 ### detailed_desc
 **Index Field:** protocolSection.descriptionModule.detailedDescription

 **Definition**: Extended description of the protocol, including more technical information (as compared to the Brief Summary), if desired.
-Do not include the entire protocol
+Does not include the entire protocol

 **Limit**: 32,000  characters.